mmourazos/Curso-2025-2026/PSP/Unit 1 - Introduction to Concurrent Programming/2 - Process, Programs and Threads.md

 import (
  "fmt" // Package for formatted I/O.
- "time" // Package for measuring and displaying time.
+ "time" // Package for measuring and displaying time (includes Sleep function).
 )

 // We define a function that print numbers from 1 to 5 (one number each second) and we _give it_ a name to be able to distinguish between the two threads.